drozental/graphql-tutorial/README.md

 }
 ```
 Can we now build update and delete mutations ourselves?
 8. What about performance?
-Does listing pets and related result in N+1 number of queries?
+Does listing pets and related objects result in N+1 number of queries?
-How many queries does execute now?
+How many queries run now?
 ```ruby
 {
   pets {